 Now, in our multi-cat household, we stick with set feeding times to prevent boredom-eating or overeating and establish a routine for our cats.
 But these scheduled meals do not have to come from a bowl each time.
 Meals can be presented in the form of a food puzzle to bring out your cat’s innate hunting and foraging skills.

 Without indoor enrichment and mental stimulation, an indoor cat’s hunting instincts remain dormant.
 Food puzzles help turn on your cat’s hunting ‘switch’ which engages all their senses to help them ‘work for their food’.
 Your cat’s brain is forced to actively think in terms of “how do I get the food out?”
+His little hunter brain needs to solve a problem.
 It’s like learning a new skill that he already possesses, it was just never enabled!

 In the Journal of Feline Medicine and Surgery, cat behavior consultants Mikel M Delgado and Ingrid Johnson published their paper on Food puzzles for cats: Feeding for physical and emotional wellbeing with the aim of encouraging the wider use of food puzzles to support feline health and emotional well-being.
 The paper outlines the many benefits of implementing a food puzzle regime into your cat’s daily routine such as “weight loss, decreased aggression toward humans and other cats, reduced anxiety and fear, cessation of attention-seeking behaviors and resolution of litter box avoidance.”

 Why your cat will benefit from a food puzzle